bmessenger/wordpress/wp-content/plugins/loginizer/readme.txt

 3. Loginizer Brute Force Settings page

 == Changelog ==

+= 1.7.7 =
+* [Feature] Ability to allow only Whitelisted IP's to be able to login with Trusted IP's.
+* [Feature] [Pro] Option to add custom redirect on 2FA Login based on user role.
+* [Bug-Fix] [Pro] User's were getting redirected to WP Admin when logging in from Checkout page in Passwordless and 2FA options that has been fixed.
+* [Bug-Fix] Some users were getting PHP Warnings that has been fixed.

 = 1.7.6 =
 * [Security] Minor security issues reported by patchstack have been fixed with in 24 hours of reporting.